 Add Continuous Previews (CP) to your CI/CD¶

-This blog provides an example of how to integrate an existing CI/CD solution and a container registry to enable tag-initiated previews, also known as Continuous Previews.
+This blog provides an example of how to integrate Uffizzi with an existing CI/CD solution to enable tag-initiated previews, also known as Continuous Previews.
 This guide walks you through setting up webhooks on the registry and using the Uffizzi image tagging convention

 uffizzi_request_* to trigger automated previews of new pull requests.